Save Water, Save Money

 Get Free and Discounted Stuff!

-You can save money claim rebates, discounts, and incentives for water conservation with help from your town.
+You can save money by claiming rebates, discounts, and incentives for water conservation with help from your town.

-Water Conservation and Efficiency: Learn how to conserve water with our water calculator!
-WUMP – Water Use Mitigation Program Rebates- provides rebates to its water account holders for replacing old inefficient fixtures with water conserving fixtures.
+Water Conservation and Efficiency: WUMP – Water Use Mitigation Program Rebates- provides rebates to its water account holders for replacing old inefficient fixtures with water conserving fixtures.